-These financial statements were authorized for issue by the board of directors on February 18, 2020 and have been prepared in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board ("IFRS").
+These financial statements were authorized for issue by the board of directors on February 16, 2021 and have been prepared in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board ("IFRS") as issued by the International Accounting Standards Board ("IASB").

 Liquidity risk is the risk that the Company will not be able to meet its financial obligations as they fall due.
 The Company operates in a cyclical industry where levels of cash flow are closely correlated to the market prices for copper.
-In 2019, the Company generated \$9.8 million of operating cash flow before changes in non-cash working capital (2018: \$27.8 million), and \$9.7 million in operating cash flow including changes in non-cash working capital (2018: \$27.2 million) and was able to meet its obligations as they became due.
-The Company expects that it will continue to be able to meet obligations for the next 12 months from operating cash flows, assuming copper prices in 2020 average at least \$2.60/lb and the Company's 2020 production and cost outlook is met.
+In 2020, the Company generated \$29.1 million of operating cash flow before changes in non-cash working capital (2019: \$9.8 million), and \$19.8 million in operating cash flow including changes in non-cash working capital (2019: \$9.7 million) and was able to meet its obligations as they became due.
+The Company expects that it will continue to be able to meet obligations for the next 12 months from operating cash flows, assuming copper prices in 2021 average at least \$2.85/lb and the Company's 2021 production and cost outlook is met.